Hubert1225/Time-series-AD-with-TCN/README.md

 the value for the current moment; in the temporal context, it means that there is no leakage of information from the future
-- **dilation in convolutions** - in TCN, we use _dilated_ convolutions (kernel skips some values), which significantly widen the network's perception field in a point of time
+- **dilation in convolutions** - in TCN, we use _dilated_ convolutions (kernel skips some values), which significantly widen the network's perception field
 - **skip connections** the structure of a TCN network is not purely linear, there are some additional connections between layers that are not direct neighbors